 The laterite soils of Kerala are classified as Ultisols, characterized by low pH, low cation exchange capacity (CEC), dominance of gibbsite, and 1:1 clay minerals such as kaolinite.
-These soils have developed through an intense weathering process known as laterisation, which occurs under tropical humid conditions.
+These soils have been formed by an intense weathering process known as laterisation, which occurs under humid tropical conditions.
 During laterisation, extensive leaching of bases and silica from the parent material leads to the accumulation of chemically stable Fe and Al oxides and hydroxides, including goethite, hematite, and gibbsite (Kalpage, 1974).
-These well-developed soils are prone to oxidative losses of organic matter and commonly exhibit iron and aluminium toxicity (Sureshkumar et al., 2018).
+These well-developed soils are prone to oxidative losse of organic matter and commonly exhibit iron and aluminium toxicity (Sureshkumar et al., 2018).

-In these acidic lateritic environments, even though most of the Fe exists in the form of insoluble ferric oxides and hydrous oxides, both in crystalline and amorphous forms and phosphate complexes, deficiencies of iron are rare.
-This study aims to investigate the fractions of iron that contribute to its availability in laterites of Kerala.
-The research will explore iron fractionation using selective chemical extractions to quantify iron pools and assess their bioavailability.
+In these acidic lateritic environments, although most of the Fe exists in the form of insoluble ferric oxides and hydrous oxides, both in crystalline and amorphous forms and phosphate complexes, deficiencies of iron are rare.
+Thie aim pf this study is to investigate the fractions of iron that contribute to its availability in laterites of Kerala.
+The research will explore iron fractionation using selective chemical extractions.This will allow us to quantify iron pools and assess their bioavailability.

 2. MATERIAL AND METHODS